Moment expansion method for composite open quantum systems including a damped oscillator mode: Methodology

 \item Note that, in Eq.$\,$(\ref{eq:method_dchimn}), $\chi_{m+1,n}$ is the only element having higher indices than $\chi_{m,n}$.
 In other words, the evolution of $\chi_{m,n}$ is independent of $\{ \chi_{p,q} \}_{p \geq 0, \ q > n}$.
 This is in stark contrast to Eq.$\,$(\ref{eq:method_drhomn}), where $\rho_{m+1,n+1}$, $\rho_{m+1,n}$, and $\rho_{m,n+1}$ appear.
 This difference can be understood as follows.
 First, the term with $\rho_{m+1,n+1}$ in Eq.$\,$(\ref{eq:method_drhomn}) results from the dissipator $\kappa \mathcal{D}[a]$.
 This dissipator is diagonalized after the transformation from $\rho$ to $\chi$ (see Eq.$\,$(\ref{eq:RhoXiChi_DiagDissipator})).
 For this reason, the term involving $\kappa$ in Eq.$\,$(\ref{eq:method_dchimn}) contains only $\chi_{m,n}$.
 Second, $\rho_{m+1,n}$ and $\rho_{m,n+1}$ result from the terms involving $\epsilon$ and the interaction term.
 The terms involving $\epsilon$ are not coupled to the higher indices in Eq.$\,$(\ref{eq:method_dchimn}) for the reason discussed in the above remark (a).
-For the terms involving $V_S$, we note from Eq.$\,$(\ref{eq:method_LowMoments}) that the left and right indices of $\chi_{m,n}$ are associated with the position quadrature and momentum quadrature, respectively.
-Since the interaction Hamiltonian, $V_S (a + a^\dagger)$, depends only on the position quadrature, it does not contribute to raising the right index.
+For the terms involving $V_S$, we note from Eqs.$\,$(\ref{eq:method_LowMoments}) that the left and right indices of $\chi_{m,n}$ are associated with the position quadrature and momentum quadrature, respectively.
+Since the interaction Hamiltonian, $V_S (a + a^\dagger)$, depends only on the position quadrature, it does not contribute to raising the right index that is associated with the momentum quadrature.
 This property in the representation of $\chi$ is advantageous in numerical simulations as explained below.
 We note that the representation proposed in \cite{Link22} (${\rm tr}_{\rm osc}(a^m \rho (a^\dagger)^n)$) does not have this property (see Eq.$\,$(\ref{eq:RhoXiChi_Mximn}) and the subsequent discussion).

-\item Eq.$\,$(\ref{eq:method_dchimn}) can be solved numerically in a similar way to the equation Eq.$\,$(\ref{eq:method_drhomn}) for $\rho_{m,n}$.
+\item The evolution equation Eq.$\,$(\ref{eq:method_masterchi0}) can be solved numerically in a similar way to the equation Eq.$\,$(\ref{eq:method_drhomn}) for $\rho_{m,n}$.
 The time evolution of the reduced density matrix can then be evaluated by extracting the element with $m=n=0$, $\chi_{0,0}$. \end{enumerate}

 In situations where we seek to extract the evolution of the target quantum system, what we need is the reduced density matrix $\rho_S$, not the total density matrix $\rho$.
 The solution procedure for Eq.$\,$(\ref{eq:method_masterchi0}) is then advantageous for the following reasons.
 By setting $n = 0$ in Eq.$\,$(\ref{eq:method_dchimn}), we obtain